banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 - **Controls:**
   - Settings button for quick access to plugin configuration
-  - Open OneiroMetrics button to view your results
+  - View Dream Metrics button to open the new dashboard
   - Clear button to reset selections

 ### Journal Structure Tab